awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 For a trail that is enabled in all Regions in an account, CloudTrail sends log files from all of those Regions to a CloudWatch Logs log group\.

 Security Hub recommends that you send CloudTrail logs to CloudWatch Logs\.
-Note that this recommendation is intended to ensure that account activity is captured, monitored, and has appropriately alarms\.
+Note that this recommendation is intended to ensure that account activity is captured, monitored, and appropriately alarmed on\.
 You can use CloudWatch Logs to set this up with your AWS services\.
 This recommendation does not preclude the use of a different solution\.

 Sending CloudTrail logs to CloudWatch Logs facilitates real\-time and historic activity logging based on user, API, resource, and IP address\.
 You can use this approach to establish alarms and notifications for anomalous or sensitivity account activity\.